 Carved in Bone

-This forensic mystery is a hardcover edition that was published by HarperCollins on January 24, 2006 and has 352 pages.
+forensic mystery that was published by HarperCollins on January 24, 2006 and has 352 pages.

 Explore it on Goodreads or Amazon.